sparisi/gym_gridworlds/README.md

  6 7 8
 ```

- &#10148; <strong>Coordinate Wrapper</strong>
+The observation can be transformed to better fit function approximation.
-`gym_gridworlds.observation_wrappers.CoordinateWrapper` returns matrix coordinates
+- `gym_gridworlds.observation_wrappers.CoordinateWrapper` returns matrix coordinates
 `(row, col)`.
 In the above example, `obs = 3` becomes `obs = (1, 0)`.

-&#10148; <strong>Map Wrapper</strong>
-`gym_gridworlds.observation_wrappers.MatrixWrapper` returns a map of the environment
+- `gym_gridworlds.observation_wrappers.MatrixWrapper` returns a map of the environment
-with one 1 in the agent's position.
+with one 1 at the agent's position.
 In the above example, `obs = 3` becomes
 ```
  0 0 0
  1 0 0
  0 0 0
  ```
-`gym_gridworlds.observation_wrappers.MatrixWithGoalWrapper` adds a second channel
-with positive rewards (positive only!).
-Useful when goals are randomized.
+ - See `gym_gridworlds.observation_wrappers` for more wrappers and examples.

 &#10148; <strong>RGB</strong>
 To use classic RGB pixel observations, make the environment with
 `render_mode="rgb_array"` and then wrap it with `gymnasium.wrappers.AddRenderObservation`.

 &#10148; <strong>Partial RGB</strong>
-Pixel observations can be made partial by passing `view_radius`.
-For example,
+Pixel observations can be made partial by making the environment with `view_radius`.
-if `view_radius=1` the rendering will show the content of only the tiles
+For example, if `view_radius=1` the rendering will show the content of only the tiles
 around the agent, while all other tiles will be filled with white noise.

 &#10148; <strong>Noisy Observations</strong>
 Make the environment with `observation_noise=0.2` (or any float between 0 and 1).
-For default observations: the float represents the probability that the position
+With default observations, the float represents the probability that the position
 observed by the agent is random.
-For RGB observations: the float represents the probability that a pixel will
+With RGB observations, it represents the
+probability that a pixel is white noise.
-be white noise

 ### <ins>Starting State</ins>
 By default, the episode starts with the agent at the top-left tile `(0, 0)`.